 Squeezed States of Light

 Glauber's coherent states have circularly symmetric uncertainty regions, so that the uncertainty relation dictates some minimum noise amplitudes e.g. for the amplitude and phase.
+The area of that uncertainty region is independent of the average amplitude, i.e., it can not be reduced by attenuating the light.
 A further reduction in, e.g., amplitude noise is possible only by “squeezing” the uncertainty region, reducing its width in the amplitude direction while increasing it in the orthogonal direction, so that the phase uncertainty is increased.
 Such light is called amplitude-squeezed (see Figure 1, left).
 Conversely, phase-squeezed light (Figure 1, middle) has decreased phase fluctuations at the expense of increased amplitude fluctuations.

 Of course, there are also squeezed states where the orientation of the uncertainty region is different from the cases shown, or where the shape of the uncertainty region is different from that of an ellipse.
+For example, there are photon number squeezed states with a reduced uncertainty of the photon number but possibly complete phase uncertainty.
+(An extreme case are Fock states, having a certain photon number.)
 In any case, some noise component is below the standard quantum limit.